KevinW1998/kevinw1998.github.io/_posts/2018-11-17-history-of-haxagon.md

 ## Haxagon

 While I was developing [LunaLua](https://wohlsoft.ru/LunaLua/) I decided to use my knowledge in hacking also for SMBX 1.4.
 I started up IDA Pro and did some data crunching.
 I opened up a closed group for people who I trusted.
-I didn't want to let everyone know about it especially because it 5438A38A was actively working on it.
+I didn't want to let everyone know about it especially because 5438A38A was actively working on it.
 It didn't take long until I've found the function which triggers the unlock.

 So now I had to inject my own code now that I knew which function was important.
-Now there are several way in doing so.
+Now there are several ways in doing so.
 The easiest way would be DLL Injection.
 But luckily SMBX 1.4 uses a open-source DLL called SDL_Mixer which is loaded into memory.
 So basically I only had to add my code to this DLL.
 And this is how the first version of Haxagon was born.
 The name "Haxagon" is related to "Hax" which is a shorted version of "Hacks".
 Basically a program which hacks into SMBX 1.4.

 ### First Version